univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 },
-"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "source_uid": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal errors to tolerate before aborting, -1 means unlimited "user_deletion": DEPRECATED - use deletion_grace_period instead,
+"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "school_classes_keep_if_empty": bool: if true, a users school_classes attribute will not be changed, when it is set to empty "source_uid": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal errors to tolerate before aborting, -1 means unlimited "user_deletion": DEPRECATED - use deletion_grace_period instead,